 Inspectors will not always observe complete lessons or sessions.
 Indeed there will be times when scanning across the work of several groups of pupils is desirable.
 However, inspectors should spend sufficient time in any single lesson to make a secure assessment of the teaching seen.

 Policies, procedures and systems are important, but inspectors must focus on their effectiveness.
 It should not be necessary for inspectors to analyse policies in any detail since it is the practice that stems from them that takes precedence.
-Inspectors should refer to policies only as the need arises from the observations they make, or to track through how individual policies or issues become reality in the school and the effect they have.
+Inspectors should refer to policies only as the need arises from the observations they make, or to track how individual policies or issues become reality in the school and the effect they have.
 Assertions that are made in discussions must be thoroughly tested.

 How is evidence recorded?